Marco4413/ProcessorEmulator/DOCUMENTATION.md

 ; #DS also supports common special characters: '\0', '\n', '\t'

-; #DA adds all elements in the array to memory, constants can be used too ;  and labels can be defined pointing to a certain element
+; #DA adds all elements in the array to memory, constants can be used too ;  and labels can be declared pointing to a certain element
 array: #DA { 10, 3, 2, enter_key: @VK_ENTER }
 ; This is useful to define multiple words without using multiple define ;  word instructions